-A total of $655 was raised from the Neuse Regional, Coastal Plains Beekeepers, and Tar River Beekeepers chapters and the proceeds were donated on Labor Day last year.
+Through the generosity of multiple chapters–Last year donations, totaling more than $600, were received from the Neuse Regional, Coastal Plains, and Tar River Beekeepers chapters and the total proceeds were $5,000 all donated to the DAV.

 How the Program Works